 How Whistleblowers Can Help

 Whistleblowers are crucial in the investigation and prosecution of bid-rigging and price fixing schemes.
 A potential whistleblower can be anyone working for or with government contractors or someone who is aware of anti-competitive practices that involve their employer, competitors, or other individuals.

 The False Claims Act protects whistleblowers from retaliation and provides financial incentives for individuals that come forward with evidence of bid-rigging or price fixing fraud.
 These schemes are designed to enrich businesses, but they harm the federal government and taxpayers.
 The DOJ strike force values information provided by whistleblowers and whistleblowers can receive a portion of the money recovered from the case.

-With over 30 years of experience in Qui Tam cases, the attorneys on Baron & Budd’s whistleblower representation team have represented some 70 clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
-They are ready to help if you feel you have the evidence needed in order to blow the whistle and pursue a lawsuit.
+With more than 30 years of experience in Qui Tam cases, the attorneys on Baron & Budd’s whistleblower representation team have represented some 70 clients in government fraud cases returning over $5.4 billion to federal and state agencies, with whistleblower recovery shares as high as 49%.
+They are ready to help if you have evidence of bid rigging or price fixing in government contracts.

 Please call (866) 401-5971 or complete our contact form if you would like more information.
 For more information, see What You Need to Know About Becoming a Whistleblower.
 Please understand that contacting us does not mean that you have established an attorney-client relationship with Baron & Budd, P.C.